joseph-468/adventofcode2023/README.md

 ## Day 4
 I found today to be relatively easy.
 I'm not too happy with the code as I didn't refactor it at all or even think about performance.
 Part 2 took a bit of thinking to figure out how to do efficiently but I easily implemented it.

+## Day 5
+Today's looked quite overwhelming and difficult so I decided not to do today's but I am considering trying it at a later date.